 Classes are offered in 8-week sessions.
 There are five 8-week sessions offered throughout the year.
 Students take a placement test and enroll in the number of sessions necessary to achieve their desired English language level.
-There are seven levels of English offered, from basic to university-ready advanced.
+Currently, five levels of English are offered, from pre-intermediate to advanced.

 Short-term Study Available

 In addition to 8-week sessions, if students are interested in shorter courses, the IELP offers ten 4-week sessions throughout the year.